0n1cOn3/URL_shortner/README.md

 ```

 The wrapper will use pkg as the package manager and handle Python and dependency setup automatically (as far as Termux allows).

-Troubleshooting
+## Troubleshooting
 No supported package manager found

+> [!CAUTION]
-Error:
+> Error:

-[!]
+> [!]
 No supported package manager found.
-Please install `python3` and `python3-venv` manually.
+> Please install `python3` and `python3-venv` manually.

 Reason:

-    You are on a very unusual system or missing a standard package manager.
+    You're using unlikely an unusual system or missing a standard package manager.

 Fix:

     Install at least python3 and curl manually.

-    On Debian/Ubuntu also install:
+    On Debian/Ubuntu it also needd to be installed:

 ```bash
 sudo apt-get update